-aio_sigevent.sigev_notify Set to SIGEV_CALLBACK. aio_sigevent.sigev_func The address of the callback function.
-Its prototype must be void functionName (union sigval); aio_sigevent.sigev_value A word to be passed to the callback function.
-This can be used to inform the function of which I/O operation has completed; for example, it could be the address of the aiocb .
+aio_sigevent.sigev_notify Set to SIGEV_CALLBACK.

+must be void functionName(union sigval);

+aio_sigevent.sigev_value A word to be passed to the callback function.
+This can be used to inform the function of which I/O operation has completed; for example, it could be the address of the aiocb.